Non-Markovian dynamics of a two-level system in a bosonic bath and a Gaussian fluctuating environment with finite correlation time: Hierarchical equations of motion

 \section{Hierarchical equations of motion}

-Let us introduce a coherent states basis $|\bm{\phi}\rangle$ in the bath subspace.
-The basis is a cross-product of the coherent states bases in each of the bath modes subspaces $|\bm{\phi}\rangle = \prod_s\left|\phi_s\right>$, where s is the index of a bath mode.
-In the TLS subspace we introduce the basis of generalized coherent states $|z\rangle$ (also known as the spin coherent states) \cite{10.1007/s10909-010-0193-4}.
+Let us introduce a basis of coherent states $|\bm{\phi}\rangle$ in the bath subspace.
+The basis is a cross-product of coherent states bases in each of the bath modes subspaces $|\bm{\phi}\rangle = \prod_s|\phi_s\rangle$, where s is the index of a bath mode.
+In the TLS subspace we introduce the basis of generalized coherent states $|z\rangle$ (also known as spin coherent states) \cite{10.1007/s10909-010-0193-4}.
 If we denote a vector of the full space as $|z,\bm{\phi}\rangle$, we can write the total density matrix in the following way